-A Belfast-based bid led by Queens University Belfast (QUB), is the only bid from Northern Ireland to be selected for the next stage of the UK Research and Innovation’s Strength in Places Fund (SIPF).
+A Belfast-based bid led by Queens University Belfast (QUB), is one of only two bids from Northern Ireland to be selected for the next stage of the UK Research and Innovation’s Strength in Places Fund (SIPF).

 Fusion Antibodies is one of the Northern Ireland Precision Biomarkers and Therapeutics Consortium (NIBT), which is behind the bid.
 The consortium brings together partners from industry and academia including; Almac Group, Sonrai Analytics, Proaxsis, Diaceutics, and Exploristics.